More Footprints Needed in the Mud. Time is Running out in Sierra Leone.

 Many of these English speaking residents have mobile internet.
 As a percentage of the population, there is very little access to the internet.
 But, it's there.
 It's enough to create a narrow passage.
 It's a bottle neck that Americans can us to access the kings of main stream mass media in Sierra Leone.
 Those kings are the owners of radio stations.
 Over 70% of the people in Sierra Leone listen to the radio on a daily basis.

 What would happen if everybody who read this article forwarded it to anybody that they know who is close to anybody in Sierra Leone?
 Eventually, it could push through the internet bottleneck in that country.
 Then the message could reach Sierra Leone's radio stations.
 The broadcasters could tell the mudslide survivors to communicate their message directly to American media in any way necessary.
 Tell them to use the internet.
 Use the telephone.
 Those American journalists want to hear from people on the ground in Sierra Leone.

 As soon as you are finished reading this message.
 Take time to check your social media contacts.
 Send this article directly to anybody who might be close to somebody in Sierra Leone.
-But, before you get started, join our Multi Fest Collective Action Group.
+But, before you do that, make extensive use of the social media buttons below.